furkanakkurt1335/furkanakkurt1335.github.io/puzzles/_posts/2023-06-09-turkish-crosswords.md

 - Creativity
     - Questions like "Bir ilimiz" (One of our cities) are not creative and lack beauty.
-- No leaving of trailing blocks.
-    - They are the blocks left alone in a row or column.
+- No leaving of trailing blocks (blocks that are left alone in a row or column, see below)

 <div class="row">
     <div class="col-md-6">